BingQuanChua/DataScienceApps/README.md

 A web app that predicts the iris flower type from the user input.
 The prediction is made by using a Random Forest Classification.
 Accepts user input parameters (sepal length, sepal width, petal length, petal width) and make a prediction according to a model built from the dataset.

-The model applies the [Iris Plants Dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#iris-plants-dataset) provided in the scikit-learn library
+The model applies the [Iris Plants Dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#iris-plants-dataset) provided in the scikit-learn library.

 * Built a classifier using the RandomForestClassifier model from `sklearn`